General Information & Membership

 Is there a leadership succession plan?

 Elections are held every two years.
 Nominations and volunteers for offices will be solicited and recommendations for office will be made by a nominating committee comprised of people who are not running for any office.
 Committee volunteers are accepted at any time.
-The by-laws
+The

 specify offices, terms of office, and the ways in which offices are filled.